Skip to content

 ],

-User input is concatenated without delimiters that could help the model distinguish instructions from data.
+User input goes in raw with no delimiters or tagging to help the model tell instructions apart from user data.

 Remediation